techidaily/site-win11/source/_posts/automating-zipunzip-tasks-in-windows-using-scripting-tools.md

 ## How to Unzip Files Using Command Prompt

- There may be situations where you want to[unzip files on your Windows computer](https://www.makeuseof.com/unzip-files-windows-10/) .
+ There may be situations where you want to [unzip files on your Windows computer](https://www.makeuseof.com/unzip-files-windows-10/) .
 Fortunately, you can do that as well using Command Prompt.
 Here's how:

 1. Launch Command Prompt with admin privileges.
 2. Use the**cd** command to head toward the zip file's location.